 your organization to manage every device your employees use.

 For SMBs, this is crucial for IT security.
 Let's look at how the Microsoft 365 admin center lets you control access to corporate data in the cloud in ways that were previously only available to large IT organizations.

 A single dashboard for IT security

 The Microsoft 365 admin center gives you powerful corporate IT security tools from a single dashboard view.
 For SMBs with limited IT budgets and resources,

-those apps are being used on devices running Microsoft Windows, Apple iOS, or Google Android operating systems.
-Best of all, the Microsoft 365
+apps are being used on devices running Microsoft Windows, Apple iOS, or Google Android operating systems.
+Best of all, the Microsoft 365 admin center

 As you can see from the example screenshot of the Microsoft 365 admin center, there are options to manage your corporate data through the Security & Compliance Center.

-dashboard means everything those security pros need is controllable from this panel.
-Every security option, from setting up data loss prevention
+means everything those security pros need is controllable from this panel.
+Every security option, from setting up data loss prevention (DLP) polices

-(DLP) polices to tracking down and mitigating potential threats on your corporate network is here.
-Microsoft 365 makes it easy to configure any
+to tracking down and mitigating potential threats on your corporate network is here.
+Microsoft 365 makes it easy to configure any of these security

 Setting secure policies is a snap